SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 -   January 2026 - Prepare models, data, and multiple paper releases.

--   February 2026 - Prepare submission to ARR February 2026.
-Publication of the project paper on the SEACrowd website and Arxiv.
+-   February 2026 - Prepare experiment paper submissions to ACL 2026.
+Publication of the project paper on the SEACrowd website and arXiv.

 ## Join the Community!